doc-detective/doc-detective.github.io/docs/get-started/sample-tests.md

 npx doc-detective runTests --config .doc-detective.json
 ```

-**Note**: All paths are relative to the current working directory, regardless where the config file is located.
+**Note**: All paths are relative to the current working directory, regardless of the config file's location.

 You can override config options with command-line arguments.
 For example, to run tests in a file named `tests.spec.json`, even if that isn't included in your config, run the following command: